 - In addition, Ra's shows a level of respect and admiration for Oliver that no other antagonist has ever displayed, considering Oliver to be worthy of being his successor as League of Assassins and wishing for Oliver to take his place.
 Ra's did not have any other motivation in destroying Starling City (Ra's, in fact, doesn't care at all about either until Merlyn breaks League law and tries to escape Ra's' wrath over it).

 - Furthermore, while Malcolm and Slade were both Bad Bosses who had no qualms for killing their underlings, either due to outliving usefulness or failure, Ra's is a very forgiving Benevolent Boss who was more than happy to give second chances even when directly betrayed by Maseo Yamashiro.
 On the other hand, Ra's shows little respect to the important females in his life (his daughter Nyssa), while Malcolm and Slade were both very protective towards their women.
 Malcolm's Start of Darkness was because of the death of his wife Rebecca, and he was also very protective towards Thea Queen upon discovering that she was his daughter, while Slade was driven into a Roaring Rampage of Revenge upon losing his love Shado, as well as heavily valuing his closest follower Isabel, even saving her life.
 Ra's concern for Nyssa ultimately went no further than her use to him and he would have happily disowned her for disobeying him.

-- The Corrupter: He tries to convince Oliver to become his heir in part by convincing him he could do so much good as the new head of the League.
+- He tries to convince Oliver to become his heir in part by convincing him he could do so much good as the new head of the League.